hpc-uk/containers-intro/setup.md

 title: Setup
 ---
 ### Website accounts to create
-Please seek help at the start of the lesson if you have not been able to establish website accounts on both of:
+Please seek help at the start of the lesson if you have not been able to establish a website account on:
 - The [Docker Hub](http://hub.docker.com).
 We will use the Docker Hub to download pre-built container images, and for you to upload and download container images that you create, as explained in the relevant lesson episodes.

 ### Software to install